 “Yeah.
 Then we played ‘one corner’.”
 He shook his head.
 “I’m telling you, if you can’t win ‘one corner’, Bingo’s not your game.”

-My parents, my husband, and I are often amused by life at the ALF.
+My parents, my husband, and I are often amused by life at the assisted living facility.
 Seventy residents with various disabilities have created a sweet family of their own.
 The staff is wonderful, and Mom and Dad have adjusted as well as can be expected for two independent people who don’t like to think they need help.

 It didn’t start out that way.
 Dad had a stroke in 2007, and from that point on, it was clear that my parents could not live on their own much longer.